blueeyes08/Khan-Video-Text-ReRendering/README.md

 ## The problem

 Khan Academy videos are dubbed into dozens of languages, but the English text Sal Khan writes on screen stays in English.
 Replacing it currently requires someone with a drawing tablet, handwriting patience, and about an hour per 5-minute video.
-For thousands of videos across 40+ languages, that's an impossible backlog.
+For thousands of videos across 40+ languages, that's a huge backlog.

 ## The idea

-What if we could detect the text programmatically, translate it, and re-render it — at the same position, angle, and timing as the original — using AI and code instead of humans and tablets?
+What if we could detect the text programmatically, translate it, and re-render it - at the same position, angle, and timing as the original - using AI and code instead of humans and tablets?

 ## How it works

 The pipeline has three phases:

 **Phase 1: Backwards frame scanning.** We walk through the video frames in reverse.
-This is the key insight — seeing *complete* text first means OCR is reliable (no trying to read half-written words).
+This helps alot — seeing *complete* text first means OCR is reliable (no trying to read half-written words).
 We log when each text region disappears, stabilizes, and first appears.

 **Phase 2: Translation.** The detected English text is translated.
 This can use any translation API, or the [Translation Triangulation](https://olofpaulson.substack.com/) method (using existing approved translations in other languages as disambiguation context).